code-snipes/fls-wsl-siteconnect/README.md

 ## Create /etc/wsl.conf

-Finalizing the Distribution, we should to create a **wsl.conf** file.
+Finalizing the Distribution, we should create a **wsl.conf** file.
 Here we can set defaults of the Distribution.

-Find detailed information about the posibilties here:
+Find detailed information about the possibilities here:
 - [WSL commands and launch configurations](https://docs.microsoft.com/en-us/windows/wsl/wsl-config)

 ```bash